90% cheaper with Latenode

-How to connect Coda and Open Weather
+Connect Coda and Open Weather in minutes with Latenode.

-Create a New Scenario to Connect Coda and Open Weather
+Create Coda to Open Weather workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Coda, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Coda or Open Weather will be your first step.
 To do this, click "Choose an app," find Coda or Open Weather, and select the appropriate trigger to start the scenario.

 Select the Coda node from the app selection panel on the right.